kevlu8/Reddit-to-Google-Drive/README.md

 Now, open up command prompt and type `python -m pip install bdfr --upgrade` and also `python -m pip install PyDrive`.
 These are required for the program to run.
 The rest will be done by the program!

 ## Use
-Open `config.txt` and modify it to your preferences. **DO NOT LEAVE ANY OF THESE BLANK OR EVERYTHING WILL BREAK.
-DO NOT ADD AN EXTRA LINE AFTER THE PARENT ID EITHER.** Here's the format:
+Open `config.txt` and modify it to your preferences. **DO NOT LEAVE ANY OF THESE BLANK OR EVERYTHING WILL BREAK.** Here's the format:
 ```
 Subreddit
 Post amount